Do you really know how to run an email marketing campaign that gets results?

 - 86% of consumers want to receive emails from companies they do business with

 - 59% of B2B marketers say that email marketing is the most effective channel for revenue growth

 Of course, there way more stats out there that highlight the benefits of this channel.

 Sometimes, though, it’s not always easy to come up with the right campaign for your brand.
 It can be challenging to find just the right message that will help you connect with potential customers and convince them to open up their wallets.

-1. Use Social Proof in Your Email Marketing Campaigns
+1. Use Social Proof for Successful Email Marketing Campaigns

 According to Search Engine Journal, social proof can be used to connect email with your other marketing channels.
 Marketers can use reviews and social media comments as a way to identify best-selling products and turn those recommendations into a curated round-up shoppers will love.

 Another idea is sharing top comments in the email, testimonial-style, like Grammarly has done in this example below.
 The company embedded a tweet in the email body as an incentive to get some additional subscribers.

 In the tweet, a user channeled Carly Rae Jepsen with this prose:

 “We just met.
 And this is crazy.
 But I just signed up